1973 Indianapolis 500: Monday May 28 – Salt Walther crash

 On race day, a crowd estimated at 350,000 waited as morning rain delayed the proceedings for four hours and four minutes from its original scheduled time of 11:00 a.m.
+René Thomas, the 1914 race victor, rode for a ceremonial lap in his winning car.
 Tony Hulman gave the command to start engines just after 3:00 p.m., and the field pulled away for the pace laps.
 Bob Harkey's car did not fire, and his crew wheeled the car back to the pits.
-It was discovered earlier in the day that the engine had failed, and rather than withdraw (and give their starting spot to Tom Bigelow, the first alternate), the crew gridded the car as normal.
+It was discovered earlier that morning that the engine had failed.
+Rather than withdraw (and forfeit their starting spot to Tom Bigelow, the first alternate), the crew kept the engine issue secret, and gridded the car as normal.
 They worked on the car briefly to give the impression that the engine failed when the starting command was given.